 - I'd really appreciate it if you don't order another drink.

-- The Liquor Control Board is (or, the local police are) cracking down and I can't serve you another drink.
+- The Liquor and Cannabis Board is (or, the local police are) cracking down and I can't serve you another drink.

 - You're welcome to stay – you can order coffee or food, but I can't serve you another drink (or allow you to keep this drink)